 Or the grainy coffee as I like to call it.

-This is by far the easiest coffee to make... if you like grain in your coffee that is.
+This is by far the easiest camp coffee to make… if you like grain in your coffee that is.
 The Cowboy Coffee is very simple.
 Just boil some water, add the coffee grains, let it sit for about 5 minutes and then drink as is.
 Grains and all!
 You can add sugar, honey, milk or creamer as you wish.

-This is a very easy to make coffee as well and easy to carry too.
+This is a very easy way to make camp coffee as well and easy to carry too.
 All you have to do is boil water and add the desired amount of instant coffee to the water.
 There are tons of options for instant coffee now a days so you can definitely pick the one that you personally like best.

 - Alpine Start – The Alpine Start instant coffee is one of the top instant coffees in the outdoor industry.
 They also have a few different flavors such as the Coconut Creamer Latte and the Dirty Chai Latte.

 - Waka Coffee – This Colombian coffee is one of my top 5 instant coffees to make.

 - Maxim Korean Coffee – My dad brought this to our Fall Creek Falls camping trip and I absolutely loved it.
 By far one of my favorite instant coffees that I have ever tried.

 - Yaucono – This coffee is from my home of Puerto Rico and by far one of my favorite type of coffee from Puerto Rico.
 Want to try more coffee from Puerto Rico?
 Here is a good variety pack that has all of my top favorites.